 Even though traditional display advertising is still an important part of most publishers’ revenue, the need for diversification has led publishers to start working on new options for advertisers.

 Complex audience demands, banner fatigue and more evolved advertising needs, are powerful reasons for publishers to focus more and more on products where their content is not just the perfect environment for advertisers to place their ads, but the cornerstone of the whole advertising strategy.

 Advertising innovation means content innovations too

 This is the case of sponsored content.
 It has the advantage of being in line with the editorial criteria of the publisher.
 But also, of attracting customers keen to engage with the product or the brand.
-This is the reason why branded and sponsored content ROI is usually higher than the one provided by other forms of advertising.
+This is the reason why branded and sponsored content ROI is usually higher than in other forms of advertising.

-Apart from the many advantages that sponsored content has for advertisers, such as brand awareness, trustworthiness, relevance, visibility, etc. But there is something very important too.
+Sponsored content has many advantages for advertisers, such as brand awareness, trustworthiness, relevance, visibility, etc. But there is something very important too.
 This type of content could become a key asset for publishers.
 Why?
 Because it makes it possible to diversify their revenue streams and even to build a solid future.

 Since audiences are limited and many publishers have already hit peak paywalls and subscriptions, publishers need to work on monetization models that include advertising and content innovations in order to keep scaling.
 Though, the main premises for this strategy to be successful are two: a highly efficient organization of production and processing and prioritizing editorial content, because it’s the association to specific journalistic standards that makes sponsored content work.
 High-quality content means authority, trust, value.